oroinc/documentation/admin_guide/user_management/user_management_organization.rst

   *Inactive* or *Active.*
   "
-  "**Name**","The name used to refer to the organization in the UI.
+  "**Name**","The name used to refer to the organization on the interface.
 This is the only mandatory field."

 You can also add a text description of the organization.

 |

 .. image:: ../img/user_management/organization_general.png

+|

 Users
 ^^^^^

-  Check/uncheck the **HAS ORGANIZATION** box, to assign/unassign a user to the organization.
+  Select / clear the **HAS ORGANIZATION** check box, to assign / unassign a user to the organization.

 .. note::

-    Please note that the "HAS ORGANIZATION" check-box defines if the user is assigned the organization role that you are editing/creating.
+    Please note that the **HAS ORGANIZATION** check box defines if the user is assigned the organization role that you are editing / creating.

 Additional
 ^^^^^^^^^^

-In the *"Additional"* section, you can define if the organization is a :ref:`system organization <user-ee-multi-org-system>`.
+In the **Additional** section, you can define if the organization is a :ref:`system organization <user-ee-multi-org-system>`.

 View and Manage an Organization Record
 --------------------------------------

-In the enterprise edition, all the organizations available are displayed in the Organizations :ref:`grid <user-guide-ui-components-grid-action-icons>` (*System → User Management → Organizations*).
+In the enterprise edition, all the organizations available are displayed in the **Organizations** grid (**System>User Management>Organizations**).

 |

 .. image:: ../img/user_management/organization_action.png